kekuchan/swarmbject/docs/std/ds/Array.md

-# "std::ds::DArray" class:
+# "std::ds::Array" class:

-Used to create arrays as objects, where the number of elements are expected to be changing, thus they are dynamic arrays.
+Used to create arrays as objects, where the number of elements are not expected to be changing.

 ```
-/*To store int values in a dynamic array.*/
+/*To store int values in an array.*/
-class IntDArray : std::ds::DArray {
+class IntArray : std::ds::Array {

-	/*Required, as the DArray does not delete the
+	/*Required, as the Array does not delete the
 		data automatically, as it does not know its type.*/
-	~IntDArray(){
+	~IntArray(){
 		delete[] (int[])data;
 	}